Shortest paths in one-counter systems: Generalizations

-Finally, we remark that the model used by Alur and \v{C}ern\'y~\citep{AlurC11} corresponds to setting $T_{>0}=T_{<0}=T_{=0}$ in our definition of a one-$\mathbb{Z}$-counter system.
-In this case, one can very easily obtain a marginally better upper bound of $56n^2+n\cdot |c_\alpha-c_\beta|$.
+Notice that the model used by Alur and \v{C}ern\'y~\citep{AlurC11} corresponds to setting $T_{>0}=T_{<0}=T_{=0}$ in our definition of a one-$\mathbb{Z}$-counter system.
+In this case, one can very easily obtain from the statement of Theorem~\ref{thm:Z-generalization} a marginally better upper bound of $56n^2+ 2 n \cdot |c_\alpha-c_\beta|$.
 Indeed, since the fireability of transitions of $\mathcal{O}$ is independent of the sign of the counter, on any path in $\mathcal{O}$ we can add an arbitrary integer to all the counter values throughout the path, and we still obtain a path of $\mathcal{O}$.
 Hence, by decrementing all the counter values by $c_\alpha$, we can equivalently consider the problem of bounding the length of the shortest path from $\alpha$ to $\beta$ when we know that $c_\alpha=0$.
-Then an application of Theorem~\ref{thm:Z-generalization} yields a path from $\alpha$ to $\beta$ with length at most $56n^2+n\cdot |c_\beta|$, which translates to the bound $56n^2+n\cdot |c_\alpha-c_\beta|$ in the general case before decrementing.
+Then an application of Theorem~\ref{thm:Z-generalization} yields a path from $\alpha$ to $\beta$ with length at most $56n^2+ 2 n \cdot |c_\beta|$, which translates to the bound $56n^2+ 2 n \cdot |c_\alpha-c_\beta|$ in the general case before decrementing.